lbchaves/DependencyDiagnoser/README.md

 C) More Applications

-- Spreadsheets: a formula that visits a cell more than once;
+- Spreadsheets: a formula that visits cells in a circular topology;
-- Combinational circuits designed to be feed-forward or acyclic (hardware);
+- Combinational circuits designed to be feed-forward or acyclic (static hardware analysis);
-- Many others.
+- Many others...